ibelem/wechat-false-friends/README.md

 # wechat-false-friends
-Find out your deleted friends in weChat.
+Find out your deleted friends in WeChat.

 # requirement
 Python with Tornado